In a Nutshell:

 Osaki Pro Alpina Massage Chair black variant with a tablet mounted to one side of the seat and the legports elevated

-The Osaki Alpina Also Includes Two-Stage Zero-G Seating
+Two-Stage Zero-G Seating

 This is another very good component of our Osaki Alpina massage chair review.
-Less than half of the massage chairs on the market today offer Zero-G seating, and most of those only offer one position.
+Less than half of the massage chairs on the market today offer Zero-G seating, and most only offer one position.

 Osaki OS Pro Alpina black variant in zero gravity recline with the legports elevated slightly above the heart